Dirty 30 Race Details

 This is not a relay.
 Each team member runs the entire 50K course.
 Each runner will get their individual time.
 Then each team receives a “Team Time” based on the 3 fastest individual finish times added together.

-It will be chilly at the start at 6:00 and 7:00 a.m.
+It will be chilly at the 6:00 and 7:00 a.m. starts.
 Our coat collection will allow you to wear your coat at the start line.
-On a piece of tape, write your name and bib # on your coat legibly.
+On a piece of duct tape, write your name and bib # on your coat legibly.
 Wear it at the Start line.
 Drop it in the collection boxes right before the race starts.
 We will have the coats organized with your finish line drop bags in numerical order when you finish.
 Please do not forget to pick up your coats at the post-race festivities.
-If you do forget to pick up your coat, they will be taken with the rest of the lost and found items to Runners Roost Boulder
+If you do forget to pick up your coat, they will be taken with the rest of the lost and found items to Runners Roost Boulder.
+Perhaps it would be best to not wear your favorite, or most expensive coat just incase you forget it.

 - Aid 3 - Mile 17.3 - suggested items.